-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Heaven for your ears

-If you're looking for fabulous over-ear headphones but don't care for ANC too much, the Sennheiser PXC 550 may be up your alley.
+If you're looking for fabulous over-ear headphones but don't care for ANC too much, the Sennheiser PXC 550-II may be up your alley.

-In terms of sound quality, the PXC 550 performs quite well.
-The bass is probably the biggest disappointment as the bass rolls off quite early.
-This means the bass won't get as deep as most other over-ear headphones, which translates to a lack of thump and rumble on bass-heavy genres such as hip hop or dance.
-The rest of the PXC 550 sound signature is solid, being neutral and flat overall with some minor inconsistencies that most people won't hear.
-The dynamic range is excellent, and soundstage is above-average.
+In terms of sound quality, the PXC 550-II perform quite well.
+The bass is present but isn't "boomy," which means you'll get great detail from the bass but won't necessarily feel it.
+Otherwise, the sound is relatively balanced with minor inconsistencies that most people won't hear.

 Battery life is excellent, with up to 30 hours of listening time with ANC enabled.
-Unfortunately, the PXC 550 charge over Micro-USB, which is becoming increasingly uncommon.
-It's still better than using a proprietary connector as some of Sennheiser's headphones use, but USB-C would have been preferred here.
+Unfortunately, the PXC 550 charge over Micro-USB, which is becoming increasingly annoying to carry since it's outdated in favor of USB-C. It's still better than using a proprietary connector, like some of Sennheiser's headphones use, but USB-C would have been preferred here.

 Comfort is excellent with no issues with ear fatigue, heaviness, or discomfort with the headband or ear cups.
 Your ears will get hot after a few hours of usage, though, due to the closed-back design and ear cup material choice.

-The PXC 550 feature active noise canceling (ANC), but you should probably avoid it because it's not all that good.
-By not having it enabled, you'll get even better battery life.
-Sound leakage is kept to a minimum at low volume but starts leaking pretty badly when you start raising the volume.
+The PXC 550-II do feature active noise-canceling (ANC), but you should probably avoid it.
+Sound leaking is quite bad here, but it can be kept to minimum at low volume.
+Plus, by not having it enabled, you'll get even better battery life.

 Fantastic sound

-If you avoid using ANC, the PXC 550 from Sennheiser have a solid battery life, excellent sound quality, and decent comfort.

-Best Neckbud: Sennheiser HD1 In-Ear
+Best Neckbud: Sennheiser Momentum In-Ear Wireless

-Sennheiser isn't known for its neckbud earbuds, but they do have a small selection of them on the market.
-The HD1 In-Ear are Sennheiser's current best neckbud on the market.
+Sennheiser isn't known for its neckbud earbuds, but it does have a small selection of them on the market.
+The Momentum In-Ear are Sennheiser's current best neckbuds.

 Sound quality is good overall but is slightly lackluster compared to other Sennheiser headphones.
-The low- and mid-bass are only somewhat overemphasized and won't likely be heard by many.
-However, the upper-bass and lower-mids are much more overemphasized.
-They give you a warmer sound signature overall, while the mid-mids, upper-mids, and lower-treble are underemphasized by a large margin.
-It equates to a much darker sound signature.
-The upper-treble is even and rolls off quite well.
+The Momentum In-Ear Wireless feature a warm and dark signature, which translates to elevated bass, along with a midrange and treble that take a backseat.
 Dynamic range and soundstage are decent compared to other neckbud earbuds.

 Battery life is good at 10 hours on a single charge.
 This should get most people through their day without much issue.
-There's no fast charging here, so you'll have to wait around 90 minutes to charge your bud once they are completely depleted.
-They charge over Micro-USB, which is pretty awful in 2019, but it's better than a proprietary connector.
+There's no fast charging here, so you'll have to wait around 90 minutes to charge your buds once they are completely depleted.
+They charge over Micro-USB, which is pretty awful in 2020, but it's better than a proprietary connector.

-Comfort is pretty good with the HD1.
+The Momentum In-Ear Wireless are pretty comfortable.
 Of course, they have an in-ear design and come with multiple ear tip sizes in the box to maximize comfort and fit.
-Unlike some other in-ear earbuds, the HD1 gets shoved in your ear rather than laying on top of your ear.
-Some may find this quite uncomfortable, especially after a few hours of usage.
+Unlike some other in-ear earbuds, the Momentum In-Ear get shoved in your ear rather than laying on top, which some may find uncomfortable, especially after a few hours of usage.
 The neckband itself is super light and rests comfortably around your neck without much issue.

-Sennheiser HD1 In-Ear
+Sennheiser Momentum In-Ear Wireless

 Neck tunes